raymondyangdev/landing-page/README.md

 ## Landing Page

 This is a landing page project I created as part of The Odin Project curriculum.
-The goal of this project was to create a basic landing page for a fictional product using HTML and CSS.
+The goal of this project was to create a basic landing page using HTML and CSS.

+You can view the project requirements [here](https://www.theodinproject.com/lessons/foundations-landing-page#assignment)

 ## Live Demo
-You can view the live demo of the landing page here.
+You can view the live demo of the landing page [here](https://raymondyangdev.github.io/landing-page/).

 ## Project Objectives
 The main objectives of this project were to: